 Sr. Scholastyka Uboga, a Polish Felician Sister began a three year probation period as a Transfer Sister by receiving the Cistercian habit on the Feast of the Holy Family.
 On that day, she asked to change her name to Sr. Joanna.

 LAST BUT NOT AT ALL LEAST....

 on May 25, Pentecost Monday, we celebrated with our beloved chaplain, Fr.
 Anthony on his Golden Jubilee.

 January 26, Feast of the Founders of the Cistercian Order.

-The following is a homily given by our Chaplain this morning regarding this feast.
+The following is a homily given by our Chaplain on this feast.

 Jan 26th Feast of the Cistercian Founders

 You may remember we prayed for the soul of Fr Carthage of Tarrawarra before Christmas.
 Well, Fr Carthage was one of two brothers who entered my monastery at Roscrea in the 1940s.
 Both of them would later go with a founding group to begin a new monastery, Fr Joseph to Nunraw in Scotland and Fr Carthage to Tarrawarra in Australia.
 Both would be founders who would bring Cistercian life to two countries 12,000 miles apart.